ironbar/orangutan/reports/04_Modeling.md

 Transparent walls can be used so the agent sees the goal but it knows it has to navigate to get it.

+This are the levels that I'm going to create:
+* two green goals at first sight with different size
+* one close green goal and one green goal away with same size
+* one close green goal and bigger reward at the other side of a transparent wall
+* one close green goal and another with same size at the other side of transparent wall

 #### 03 Obstacles

 > Navigation around the different types of obstacles that exist in the environment.